64% think Jan. 6 attack on Capitol was planned: Quinnipiac University poll

 HAMDEN, Conn.
 (WTNH) — A new Quinnipiac University Poll released Wednesday shows 64% of Americans think the Jan.
 6, 2021 attack on the U.S. Capitol was planned.

-Democrats say 84-13 percent and independents say 61-30 percent the attack was planned, poll results show, while Republicans are divided.
-49% of Republicans say it was planned and 46% say it was spontaneous.
+A majority of Democrats and Independents – 84% and 61%, respectively – say the attack was planned, poll results show, while Republicans are divided.
+Just under half – 49% – of Republicans say it was planned and 46% say it was spontaneous.

 According to the poll, 46% of Americans say former President Donald Trump did commit a crime with his efforts to change the results of the 2020 presidential election, while 47% say he did not.

-In terms of responsibility Trump bears for the storming of the U.S. Capitol that day, 41% of Americans think he bears a lot and 18% think he bears some, while 14% say he bears not much and 25% say none at all.
+In terms of responsibility Trump bears for the storming of the U.S. Capitol that day, 41% of the Quinnipiac University Poll participants think he bears a lot and 18% think he bears some, while 14% say he bears not much and 25% say none at all.

 The poll asked whether people are more or less likely to vote for a political candidate for office who says they believe the 2020 presidential election was stolen from Trump.

-15% of Americans say they are more likely to vote for that candidate, poll results show, while 45% say they are less likely to and 35% say it makes no difference.
+Of those polled, 15% say they are more likely to vote for that candidate, poll results show, while 45% say they are less likely to and 35% say it makes no difference.